Federal Writers' Project: American Guide Series and other publications

-The American Guide Series, the most well-known of the FWP's publications, consisted of guides to the then 48 states, as well as the Alaska Territory, Puerto Rico, and Washington, DC.
-The books were written and compiled by writers from individual states and territories, and edited by Alsberg and his staff in Washington, DC.
-The format was generally uniform, and each guide included detailed histories of the state or territory, with descriptions of every city and town, automobile travel routes, photographs, maps, and chapters on natural resources, culture, and geography.
+The American Guide Series, the most well-known of FWP's publications, consisted of guides to the then 48 states, the Alaska Territory, Puerto Rico, and Washington, D.C.
+The books were written and compiled by writers from individual states and territories, and edited by Alsberg and his staff in Washington, D.C.
+The format was generally uniform: each guide included detailed histories of the state or territory, with descriptions of every city and town, automobile travel routes, photographs, maps, and chapters on natural resources, culture, and geography.
 The inclusion of essays about the various cultures of people living in the states, including immigrants and African Americans, was unprecedented.
 City books, such as The New York City Guide, were also published as part of the series.
 Some full-length books are available online at the Internet Archive.

 The FWP also published another series, Life In America, and numerous individual titles.
-Many FWP books were bestsellers, including American Hurricane, a rapidly produced volume about the devastation wreaked by the 1938 New England hurricane.
+Many FWP books were bestsellers, including New England Hurricane: A Factual, Pictorial Record, a rapidly produced volume about the devastation wreaked by the 1938 New England hurricane.
 Others, such as Cape Cod Pilot, written by author Josef Berger using the pseudonym Jeremiah Digges, received critical acclaim.

 In each state, a Writers' Project non-relief staff of editors was formed, along with a much larger group of field workers drawn from local unemployment rolls.
 The people hired came from a variety of backgrounds, ranging from former newspaper workers to white-collar and blue-collar workers without writing or editing experience.